DylanCStack/php-shoes-inventory/README.md

 2. Program can display all tracked stores/franchises.
 3. Program can find and display a specific store.
 4. Program can edit a tracked store after it has been created.
-5. Program can untrack a store by deleting it form the database.
+5. Program can untrack a store by deleting it from the database.

 6. Program can add a new brand of shoes to be tracked.
 7. Program can find and display a specific brand of shoes.